-This section of the report calculates the current and expected future contribution requirements under the City's funding policy.
-This valuation calculates contributions for FYE 2017.
-Information about the actuarial liabilities of the Plan as of July 1, 2016 is shown in Table III-1 below.
+This section of the report calculates the current and expected future contribution requirements under the State's funding policy of pay as you go.
+This valuation calculates contributions for FYE 2018 based on our interpretation of GASB 45's annual required contribution (ARC).
+Information about the actuarial liabilities of the Plan as of July 1, 2017 is shown in Table III-1 below.